 The settlement of the resulting foundation was monitored at all stages using a 3D finite element software package of the structure interacting with the ground.
 Throughout the remedial works, the values were monitored and all measured values were found to be within the limit of predictions.

 The default strengthening procedure for concrete columns was ‘encasement’.
 The surface of the columns to be strengthened were first scrapped in order to promote bond between the existing concrete and fresh concrete to be poured.
 Reinforcement was then fixed around the scrapped concrete and a 125 -150mm thick high strength concrete was cast.3 This was pumped at high pressure from bottom -top to ensure adequate compaction and bearing at the underside of the floors above (Figure 6).

-For columns that’s experienced only a modest loading increase in the new scheme, these were strengthened using fibre reinforced plastics (FRP) rapping.
+For columns that’s experienced only a modest loading increase in the new scheme, these were strengthened using fiber reinforced plastics (FRP) rapping.
 This was beneficial in terms of cost and program, and offered no reduction in floor area (Figure 7)

 For steel columns, the strengthening procedure involved concrete encasement or addition of steel plates (Figure 8).
 The choice of the strengthening procedure to adopt depended on accessibility and the failure mode of the original steel column under the new design forces.
 For instance, C columns only failing in buckling but not in local section capacity need not the strengthening to be continuous through the floors making the use of discrete strengthening plates suitable.
 Whereas columns failing in local capacity required the strengthening to be continuous through floors hence their strengthening was achieved through concrete encasements.

 The finished project added 13100m2 net and 16400m2 gross area of floor space for an additional embodied carbon of 6400tC02e a number achieved through active use of cement replacement3.
 70% GGBS for most elements).
 This gives a carbon footprint per unit of additional area of 360kgC02e/m2.